chtenb/fate/README.md

 - Improve syntax highlighting, for instance by disregarding quotes inside comments and strings
   - select around should maybe also disregard brackets etc in comments and strings
 - Enhance selector set
+- Incorporate testing with multiple documents
+- Unittests for pattern select machinery

+LONG TERM
 - Think about how to decorate classes easily, without disabling subclassing
   - Can't decorate classes by functions: this turns them into functions
   - This means that they can't be used as parentclass
   - and that they can't be checked by issubclass
 - Think about possibility to add remap support (i.e. map keys forall modes)
   - This is a generalization of the cancelkey feature
-- Incorporate testing with multiple sessions
-- Unittests for pattern select machinery

-LONG TERM
 - Drag text operation
-- Make labeling generation asynchronous
-- Persistent session (using a context manager?)
+- Persistent document (using a context manager?)
-- Contextual completion
-  - For completion it is also needed that the full text can be constructed including the pending operation.
-(No it isn't!!
-Only filtering is done based on the input, the context is not changed)
 - Switch to alternative regex engine?
 - Focus on non-atomic operations
 - Idea: jumplist of lines of changes